Sync Metadata Between Photo Mechanic And Capture One

 In the Photo Mechanic Preferences, open the IPTC/XMP tab.
 On this tab, there are two areas of particular interest.

-At the top, there is a section called When writing IPTC/XMP.
-This section relates to writing metadata.
-Photo Mechanic differentiates between two types of image files.
-Below that section, you see an option that is interesting for RAW+JPEG shooters.
+At the top is a section called When writing IPTC/XMP.
+This section relates to writing metadata, and Photo Mechanic differentiates between two types of image files.
+Below that section, you see an interesting option for RAW+JPEG shooters.

 JPEG, TIFF, PSD, DNG

 See the checkbox on the left.
-Photo Mechanic will always embed metadata in these file types, and will always write metadata as XMP.
+Photo Mechanic will always embed metadata in these file types and write metadata as XMP.
 You have the option to add IPTC data as well.
 Note that the XMP scheme is an extended scheme over the older IPTC.
-I suggest you uncheck this option and go for XMP data only unless you have other (older) software that is not compatible with the XMP scheme.
+I suggest you uncheck this option and go for XMP data unless you have other (older) software incompatible with the XMP scheme.

 TIFF-based RAW photos (non-DNG)